SER Blog Customer Stories & Use Cases

 2. Supplier integration

-The next step is to integrate the suppliers in the company's processes and organizational structures.
-The more processes you synchronize, the better you will be able to pool your resources and skills, and exploit synergies.
+The next step is to integrate the suppliers into your company’s processes and structure.
+The more processes you synchronize with the supplier, the better you’ll be able to pool your resources and skills, and exploit synergies.
 At the same time, you improve your efficiency and reduce costs.

 One option for supplier integration is to use networked systems and IT applications for collaboration.